soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 ### E1A.
 From....

-- learning goal 1
-- learning goal 2
-- ....
+-
+- apply the method of conceptual modelling to describe a research object.
+(LO-ID SODa_xx_xxx_xxxx)

 ### 1. Basic Concepts of Conceptual Knowledge Modeling